BREATHE-CC Cohort Study - Melaram Lab

 Dr. Lei Jin Texas A&M University-Corpus Christi Co-Investigator Statistics, machine learning

-Partnership Benefits: This collaboration leverages the clinical expertise of Driscoll Children's Hospital with the research capabilities of Texas A&M University-Corpus Christi to advance understanding of pediatric asthma in South Texas communities.
+Partnership Benefits: This collaboration leverages the clinical expertise of Driscoll Children's Hospital, the research capabilities of Texas A&M University-Corpus Christi, and the health disparities expertise of the Global Institute for Hispanic Health to advance understanding of pediatric asthma in South Texas communities.

 Research Aims